lionrealone/lionrealone/README.md

 ﻿# LionDerWahre

-I'm 19 years old and based in Germany.
+I'm 19 years old and based in Switzerland.

 I enjoy working on private projects in my free time, learning new things and trying to help others whenever I can.